 Originally, the scenes featuring the Loch Ness Monster were intended to be filmed in the actual Loch.
 A life-size prop was built which had several Nessie-like humps used to disguise flotation devices.
 The humps were removed, however, at Billy Wilder's request.
 Unfortunately, during a test run in Loch Ness, the Monster-prop sank and was never recovered.
 A second prop, a miniature with just the head and neck, was built, but was only filmed inside a studio tank.
-Actress Geneviève Page said of this in the biography "Nobody's Perfect: Billy Wilder" by Charlotte Chandler): "When we lost our Loch Ness monster, he [Wilder] wasn't too concerned, even though he was also the producer.
+Geneviève Page said of this in the biography "Nobody's Perfect: Billy Wilder" by Charlotte Chandler): "When we lost our Loch Ness monster, he (Wilder) wasn't too concerned, even though he was also the producer.
 He was more concerned about how the man who made it felt when all his work sank to the bottom of the Loch Ness.
-He went over and comforted him".
+He went over and comforted him."
 The original monster prop was located on the bottom of Loch Ness in April 2016 during a survey of the loch by an underwater robot.

-The sub-plot in which Sherlock Holmes is approached by a famous ballerina who wishes him to father a child on her is inspired by a real-life incident.
+The subplot in which Sherlock Holmes is approached by a famous ballerina who wishes him to father a child on her is inspired by a real-life incident.
 George Bernard Shaw was once approached by the notorious dancer Isadora Duncan, who told him that, if they had a child together, it would have "my beauty and your brains"; Shaw rebuffed her quickly, saying, "Ah, yes, dear lady, but what if it has my beauty and your brains instead?"
-In this film, Sherlock Holmes uses a rather different method of putting the lady off.
+In this movie, Sherlock Holmes uses a rather different method of putting the lady off.

-Colin Blakely was cast quite late in pre-production and was hired by Billy Wilder on the strong recommendation of Robert Stephens, a friend and colleague of Blakely's in his work with the National Theatre, and his co-star in the original stage production of "The Royal Hunt Of The Sun" by Peter Shaffer in 1964.
-In that, Blakely played Pizarro and Stephens played Atahuallpa; both had been lavishly praised for their performances.
+Colin Blakely was cast quite late in pre-production, and was hired by Billy Wilder on the strong recommendation of Robert Stephens, a friend and colleague of Blakely's in his work with the National Theatre, and his co-star in the original stage production of "The Royal Hunt Of The Sun" by Peter Shaffer in 1964.
+In that, Blakely played Pizarro and Stephens played Atahuallpa.
+Both had been lavishly praised for their performances.

 The trivia item below may give away important plot points.

-In the film's opening sequence, the music score retrieved from Dr. Watson's dispatch box displays the header "Sherlock Holmes, comp." and the dedication "for Ilse von H.".
+In the opening sequence, the music score retrieved from Dr. Watson's dispatch box displays the header "Sherlock Holmes, comp." and the dedication "for Ilse von H.".
 The latter refers to Ilse von Hoffmanstal, alias Gabrielle Valladon.